Rhinoplasty & Nose Job Surgery in London

 -

-Are there things I need to avoid after rhinoplasty surgery?As you will experience a certain degree of swelling and bruising you should avoid excessive physical activities for at least two weeks.
+What should I avoid after rhinoplasty surgery?As you will experience a certain degree of swelling and bruising, you should avoid excessive physical activities for at least two weeks.
 If you wear glasses, we recommend not to wear them for six weeks following your surgery to gain the best outcome.
-Also, avoid smoking and high exposure to the sun as it will slow down the healing process.
+Also, avoid smoking and high exposure to the sun, as it will slow down the healing process.

 -

-I want revision rhinoplasty surgery, how long do I need to wait after my initial surgery?After your first nose-reshaping surgery, it is ideally recommended not to have any further work done for 12-18 months so that favourable outcome can be achieved after a revision surgery.
-However, seldom waiting for a whole year could worsen the nasal framework and make the correction harder.
-Hence, the waiting period between your first and revision surgery must be carefully decided by you and your surgeon by looking at the result that was achieved and your expectation.
+I want revision rhinoplasty surgery, how long do I need to wait after my initial surgery?After your first nose-reshaping surgery, it is ideally recommended not to have any further work done for 12-18 months so that a favourable outcome can be achieved after revision surgery.
+The waiting period between your first and revision surgery must be carefully decided by you and your surgeon by looking at the result achieved and your expectations.

 -

-I have breathing problems, can I still opt for a nose-reshaping surgery?Yes, certain breathing problems caused by crooked or pinched nose can be cured with nose-reshaping surgery and it can help improve both appearance and functionality of the nose.
+I have breathing problems, can I still opt for a nose-reshaping surgery?Yes, certain breathing problems caused by crooked or pinched noses can be cured with nose-reshaping surgery, and it can help improve both appearance and functionality of the nose.

 -